bmuellerhstat/07-erb-lab/README.md

 You've been hired to build an app for the local bowling alley.
 They want a page that displays their regular hours, dates of tournaments, bowling alley bar menus, and eventually, a way to reserve and pay for a lane online.

-But for now, they'll settle for just the basics.
+But for now, they'll settle for just the basics: their name, slogan, address, and top teams.

-### Step 1:

-Start by writing the HTML in `index.erb`.
+Finish the HTML in `index.erb` using the comments to guide you.
 Run the rspec tests to make sure you have the appropriate content on the page.

-### Step 2:

-In `app.rb`, you'll want to create a controller action responds to a GET request and loads `index.erb` in the browser.